lamhq/tech-notes/pages/devops/aws/database/rds/rds.md

 - DB instance storage.
 - Read Replicas.

-To encrypt an existing DB, you need to create a snapshot, copy it, encrypt the copy, then build an encrypted DB from the snapshot.
+To **encrypt an existing DB**, you need to create a snapshot, copy it, encrypt the copy, restore the snapshot to a new RDS DB instance.

 RDS supports SSL encryption in-transit between applications and RDS DB instances.
 RDS generates a certificate for the instance.

+Read replicas and Multi-AZ standby instance must have the same encryption status with RDS DB.

 ## Billing